 The Day of the Dead Festival is an event Denton locals look forward to every year.
 This free, family-friendly festival takes place outdoors on East Hickory and Industrial Sreet where many people show off their creative side with Dia De Los Muertos costumes and face paint.
 The Coffin Race (yes, it’s a real thing) has quickly become a favorite, so show up early to claim a great viewing spot.
 Don’t miss the twilight lantern parade, pumpkin patch, bounce house, free games and of course all the goodies.

 My kids are always excited to visit the Dallas Zoo, and we’ve already marked our calendar for Halloweekend presented by Texas Instruments.
-For the first time, Halloween festivities are happening during normal Zoo hours and are included with general admission!
-There will be activities throughout the zoo including trick-or-treating, a hay maze, animal encounters and a pumpkin patch.
+Halloween festivities are happening during normal Zoo hours and are included with general admission!
+There will be activities throughout the zoo including trick-or-treating, animal encounters and a pumpkin patch.
 Parents can also grab a brew in the Zoo’s beer garden!
 Come dressed in your costumes and roar with the lions, tigers and bears.

 The Halloween experience in Frisco called FriscoVania has held up to the Texas Motto, “Go big, or go Home.”
-Meet at Toyota Stadium for one of the biggest family-friendly experiences complete with a freaky fashion show where you can show off your costume, tons of games, food trucks and special entry into the brand new National Soccer Hall of Fame.
-Don’t forget to stop by the Carnival Concourse for trick or treating.
-Admission is $15 per person and kids under two are free.
+Meet at Toyota Stadium for one of the biggest free family-friendly experiences complete with a freaky fashion show where you can show off your costume, tons of games, food trucks and even a miniature golf course!

 Come trick-or-treat at the Fort Worth Zoo, where kiddos can dress up and partake in tons of activities like carnival games and (of course) plenty of treat stations!
 Boo at the Zoo is free with regular zoo admission, but treat stations require additional treat coupons that can be redeemed at any station.
 Plan your day around the themed wild animal shows, live entertainment, music and crafts.